Meet Our Staff

 Lara is a life-long nature enthusiast and animal advocate whose love of wildlife inspired her to pursue photography from an early age.

-Lara enjoyed a lengthy career in surgical coordination and technology followed by three years of educational program development and grant management before joining Keepers of the Wild in 2017.
+Before joining Keepers of the Wild in 2017, Lara enjoyed a lengthy career in surgical coordination and technology followed by three years of educational program development and grant management for rural and underperforming schools in Washington and Arizona State.